bahadirbb/zapcloudwatch/README.md

 ```

 This is a mixin project from these 2 repositories.
 Warning as a zaphook this hook doesn't log fields.
-If you need to complete logging with fields don't use this hook.
+If you need complete logging with fields don't use this hook.
 You need to implement zap.Core

 https://github.com/bluele/zapslack